EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### Logout of the application

-Now click the `logout` but before you do make sure to download a copy of the recovery codes, you will need this when you to login.
+Now click the `logout` but before you do make sure to download a copy of the recovery codes, you will need this to login.
-Once you logout you be redirect to the login page.
+Once you logout you be redirect to the default login page, see the flag settings to see how to redirect to another page .

 * You will no longer be able to access the dashboard since it is login only
 * You can verify this by going to the home page